 A look back at the 5 seismic trends that shaped payments and commerce in 2022

-Did digital payments accelerate in 2022?
-Which new payment methods are relevant to your business?
-What's happened with buy now, pay later (BNPL)?
-Here are the 2022 highlights in commerce and how they have helped shape payments this year.
+In 2022, we defined the five global trends that would significantly impact commerce.
+Did digital payments accelerate in 2022, as we predicted?
+What happened with buy now, pay later (BNPL)?
+Here are the highlights and how they shaped payments in 2022.

 Customer expectations are changing.
 Are you meeting their needs?

 We anticipated businesses would further invest in refining their digital experiences, beginning with payments.
 As the year turns its final corner, digital-first economies continue to grow.
 From 2021 to 2022, digital commerce will increase from $4.88 trillion to $5.49 trillion worldwide.

 Organisations are adapting.
 Of the more than 200 businesses we surveyed, 42.4% reported expanding the digital payment methods offered to better meet the preferences of their customers.* These include adding digital wallets, the ability to send digital invoices and online payment links—all contactless payments.
 Research confirms contactless payments are increasing exponentially, expected to nearly quadruple in value by 2026.

 For businesses, this is a call to ensure that you accept the digital payment methods your customers prefer.
 Offering the right payment mix, including contactless, can turn your shoppers into buyers.